nlsynth/karuta/docs/LRM.md

 ### Methods

-A methods is declared as a member of an object.
+A method is declared as a member of an object.
 If no object name is given in the declaration, the method will belong to the current file object.

     // This method belong to the current file object.